axil/bokehlab/README.md

 See also a contour plot example in the bokeh gallery [page](https://docs.bokeh.org/en/latest/docs/gallery/image.html).

+## Location of the JavaScript code

+The Bokeh library consists of two parts: backend is written in Python, the frontend is in javascript.

+By default, Bokehlab (just like Bokeh) will get the required BokehJs code from the internet, from cdn.bokeh.org.
+This mode is called 'cdn' (=content delivery network).
+Generally it is fine, except that it doesn't work offline.

+Another option is to bundle the javascript into the ipynb notebook:

+    %bokehlab inline

+It is also ok, except that the size of the ipynb file grows by ~6Mb.
+It would look reasonable if it made notebook work on a computer without Bokeh installed, but in reality the python part is also essential for the plots to work, so basically it is just a waste of disk space.
+Bokehlab introduces a third option:

+    %bokehlab local

+It serves javascript files from the locally installed Bokeh library.
+It both works offline and does not take any extra space.
+The only issue with this mode is that it needs a one-shot setup:

+    pip install bokeh-resources
+    python -m bokeh-resources.install

+This mode can also be used in 'vanilla' Bokeh, see the instructions on github.

+## Configuring the defaults

+You can set the default size of the figure with %bokehlab_config magic command (or its shorter alias %blc):

+    %blc width=500 height=200

+This size will apply to all figures in the current notebook.
+To make this change permanent, use -g (or --global flag):

+    %blc -g width=500 height=200

+It will save those values to ~/.bokeh/bokehlab.yaml and use them in the future Jupyter sessions.

+You can also make Bokehlab remember your preferred mode of loading the javascript half of the library, so instead of always writing `%bokehlab local` in every ipynb file can do

+    %blc -g resources=local

+and `%bokehlab` will use locally served resources from now on.

+Config is also capable or 'memorizing' the repeated arguments to any of the commands described above.
+For example, to tell Bokehlab to use thicker lines:

+    %blc plot.line_width=2

+and all subsequent calls to plot will assume line_width argument to be 2 (pixels) instead of one (this feature is work-in-progress, not all options are configurable yet).

+To revert any configured option:

+    %blc -d plot.line_width

+A list of currently active settings is displayed with

+    %blc

 ## Comparison to bokeh

 Bokehlab is a thin wrapper over the excellent library `bokeh` primarily aimed at cutting down the amount of boilerplate code.